erikbrgr/supersimpleconductor/Readme.md

+### ⚠️ Breaking Change ⚠️

+From version 0.3 of ConductorWorker, no acknowledgements (Ack) will be sent to Conductor when polling a task.
+This will break Conductor versions < 3.0.
+To re-enable Ack, use the `SendAck` configuration setting (see below).

 # SuperSimpleConductor

 SuperSimpleConductor allows for the quick and easy creation of a .NET Core Worker Service that polls a [Netflix Conductor](https://netflix.github.io/conductor/) instance for tasks and executes them when available.